aprilmaccydee/xbox-ssdp-proxy/README.md

 ## How to
 * Clone the repo
-* Replace `xboxone.int` with the IP or hostname of your Xbox One IP address running Kodi with TubeCast.
+* Replace `xboxone.int` in `server.js` with the IP or hostname of your Xbox One IP address running Kodi with TubeCast.
 * ```npm install && npm start```

 ## Troubleshooting